awsdocs/amazon-vpc-peering-guide/doc_source/accept-vpc-peering-connection.md

 # Accept a VPC peering connection<a name="accept-vpc-peering-connection"></a>

 A VPC peering connection that's in the `pending-acceptance` state must be accepted by the owner of the accepter VPC to be activated\.
+For more information about the `Deleted` peering connection status, see [VPC peering connection lifecycle](vpc-peering-basics.md#vpc-peering-lifecycle)\.
 You cannot accept a VPC peering connection request that you've sent to another AWS account\.
 If you are creating a VPC peering connection in the same AWS account, you must both create and accept the request yourself\.

 If the VPCs are in different Regions, the request must be accepted in the Region of the accepter VPC\.